Doonesbury by Garry Trudeau for March 14, 2012

 39. Willy wonka factory

-dsom8 about 12 years ago
+dsom8 over 12 years ago

 Given the comments on this page, I suspect you really cannot trust a doctor to tell the whole truth.
 I’m still waiting to see if Trudeau shows an accurate representation of a fetus at the typical age of abortion.
 I’m not holding my breath, however.